 “There’s magic in the nature of our own backyard,” says Michelle, who is one of five Canadian Nikon Ambassadors and the first Canadian Geographic Photographer-in-Residence.
 She’s traveled to all continents and has had a photography studio in Westboro for the past 15 years and continues to be involved in her community.

 Families will have fun finding them all, and there’s lots of time to do so.
 “We are thrilled.
-The exhibition is licensed for this exhibition is five years,” says Michelle Groulx, Executive Director of the Westboro Village BIA.
+The exhibition is licensed for five years,” says Michelle Groulx, Executive Director of the Westboro Village BIA.
 “It’s cool to think about how much these non-descript grey boxes will be transformed.
 It will bring me joy on my walk to work, that’s for sure.”

 Westboro residents have probably walked past these boxes hundreds of times and never noticed them.
 They are such a typical part of the streetscape they become practically invisible.
 But they won’t be anymore!
 Look for Michelle Valberg’s photos at the following locations by the Westboro Village Nature Walk map.

 - Richmond Road at Patricia Avenue